-- supervision of children at a recreational facility, retail centre or other commercial establishment where the parents of the children remain on the premises and are available
+- supervision of children at a recreational facility, retail centre or other commercial establishment where the parents of the children remain on the premises and are immediately available

-Fillable forms do not open properly on some mobile devices and web browsers.
-To fill in and save this form:
+Fillable PDF forms do not open properly on some mobile devices and web browsers.
+To fill in and save the form:

-- Open the PDF from within Adobe Reader.
-You can now fill and save your form.
+- Open the PDF form with Adobe Reader.
+Fill it in and save it.

 Child Care Licensing Handbook